 - Ensure the electrical contractor installs two cable ports for each workstation area - one for the computer and a separate one for the phone.
 Installing extra cabling at this point is a lot cheaper than doing it later.

 - Ensure the electrical contractor installs CAT6 cabling to ensure reliable gigabit performance and make sure that the same cabling is used for computer AND phone connections.

 - Consider installing a PoE switch if you're installing a modern phone solution.
 PoE (Power over Ethernet) does away with those annoying power adapters that handsets all seem to need these days, and that frequently seem to fail.
 Far better to put a PoE switch in now, and use the cabling to provide the small amount of power the handsets actually need to operate.

-- When getting quotes from office removalists, ensure you engage one that safely and securely moves all your office equipment – PCs, monitors, printers, fax machines and so on.
-It may even be necessary to engage a specialist removalist if you have a large multi-purpose printer/scanner/copier device from a vendor like Canon or Xerox.
+- When getting quotes from office removalists, ensure you engage one that safely and securely moves all your office equipment – PCs, monitors, printers, and so on.
+It will probably be necessary to engage a specialist removalist if you have a large multi-purpose printer/scanner/copier device from a vendor like Canon or Xerox.

 - The power is on (not just the lights, also the wall sockets - we've been there!)

 - The cabling has been tested (NetCare has a tester!)